rbowen/presentations/talking-to-management/slides.md

 ---

-# Other things to talk to your management about
+# And another thing ...

 * Can't we just ...
     * ... fork it?
     * ... write our own?
     * ... throw money at it?
     * ... hire the maintainer?

+* Won't this help our competition?

+* What about our secrets?

 ???